opoll/openpoll-miner-interface/README.md

 3.)
 Run `npm install` to install dependencies

 4.)
+Start an instance of the [openpoll mining application](https://github.com/opoll/opollminer) and select miner type as either 'shard' or 'mainchain'

+5.)
 Run `npm start` or `ng serve` to run the application on http://localhost:4200/ (`npm start` just runs the application's start script which is defined as `ng serve` leading to the same result)

+6.)
+If you close the browser window or have any case where the Angular app must restart, you must restart the mining application again before calling `npm start` or `ng serve` again since the adminAuthToken is only served once and cannot be queried again.
+Then a new token will be distributed and the interface will work as normal again.